grrr-amsterdam/guidelines/docker/README.md

 [See an example docker-compose.yml file and learn how to setup your project this way](docker-setup)

+## Detached mode

+To run the containers in the background you can use the `-d` flag: `docker-compose up -d`.

+Follow the logs of the php container run `docker-compose logs -f php`.
+To follow the logs of all the containers omit the container name.

 ## Stop your project

 Use `CTRL + C` in a running Docker window to stop both.

+When running in detached mode do `docker-compose stop` in your project folder.
+This won't throw away the containers.
+To do that run `docker-compose down`, but stop is usually what you want.